Canon 77D vs Nikon D7200

 Body comparison: Canon 77D vs Nikon D7200

-An illustration of the physical size and weight of the Canon 77D and the Nikon D7200 is provided in the side-by-side display below.
+The physical size and weight of the Canon 77D and the Nikon D7200 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (11 percent) than the Canon 77D.
 Moreover, the D7200 is substantially heavier (42 percent) than the 77D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Nikon Lens Catalog (D7200).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.